ibm-cloud-docs/containers/cli-ks-plugin.md

 `--secret-namespace NAMESPACE`
 :    The Kubernetes namespace where you want to create the Kubernetes secret that holds the SSL certificate information for the NLB.
 If you don't specify a namespace, the secret is automatically created in the `default` namespace.

-`--dns-type public`
-:    The DNS provider type for subdomain registration.
-Currently, only `public` is supported.

 `--type public`
 :    The subdomain type.
 Currently, only `public` is supported.